pgxn/rfcs/text/0005-release-certification.md

 the release file it describes.

-The use of [JWS] ensures a widely-vetted key signing and distribution standard, and the likelihood that clients can take advantage of well-tested, mature libraries to handle signing and validation.
-And finally, the use of RFC 7515-standard [JWS JSON Serialization] allows multiple signatures, which will simplify key rotation.
+The use of [JWS] ensures a widely-vetted key signing and distribution standard, and the likelihood that clients can use well-tested, mature libraries to handle signing and validation.
+And finally, the use of RFC 7515-standard [JWS JSON Serialization] allows multiple signatures, which may simplify key rotation.

 ## Future possibilities

-By embedding the PGXN [JWS] data under its own, key, `pgxn`, the design allows for other parties to add their own release metadata and signatures.
-For example, an organization that provides security scanning services may want to add their own signature to validate that they have tested a specific release.
+By embedding the PGXN [JWS] data under its own, key, `pgxn`, the design allows other parties to add their own certifications and signatures.
+For example, an organization that provides security scanning services may want to add their own signature to certify that they have tested a specific release.

 In the future we may also want to issue key pairs to registered developers and require that they sign releases.
 This would allow an extra level of protection, as well as key revocation in case an upload has been tampered with.

-For the PGXN signing itself the proposed use of a separate, offline "root" key to sign an intermediate "release" key would allow for easier key rotation in the event the "release" private key was compromised.
+For the PGXN signing itself, the proposed use of a separate, offline "root" key to sign an intermediate "release" key would simplify key rotation in the event of "release" private key compromise.

 ## Unresolved questions

 *   Is `certs` the best name for this new property?
 People many assume it means "certificates".
 Other possibilities:
-    *   `signatures` (might there be other kinds of certifications?)
+    *   `signatures`: Might there be other kinds of certifications?
-    *   `certifications` (long, still close to "certificates", which is overloaded)
+    *   `certifications`: Long; still close to "certificates", which is overloaded
-    *   `receipts` (cute, but a bit opaque)
+    *   `receipts` Cute, but a bit opaque
-    *   `attestations` (abstract and too JWT-y)
+    *   `attestations` Abstract and too JWT-y
-    *   `jws` (dissuades other formats)
+    *   `jws` Dissuades other formats
     *   `coupons`, `authentication`, `authenticity`, `credentials`, `vouchers`, `records` (meh)